dfisac/dfisac.github.io/index.md

 layout: page
 ---

-I am a postdoc at Laboratoire d’Analyse et de Mathématiques Appliquées <a href="https://lama-umr8050.fr/">(LAMA)</a> at <a href="https://fanoni.perso.math.cnrs.fr/">Federica Fanoni</a>'s group.
-Before, I was a postdoc at Universitat Autònoma de Barcelona with the following <a href="https://portalrecerca.uab.cat/en/projects/estructuras-y-desigualdades-geometricas-universales-2"> group</a>.
+I am a postdoc at Laboratoire d’Analyse et de Mathématiques Appliquées (<a href="https://lama-umr8050.fr/">LAMA</a>) at <a href="https://fanoni.perso.math.cnrs.fr/">Federica Fanoni</a>'s group.
+Before, I was a postdoc at Universitat Autònoma de Barcelona with the group <a href="https://portalrecerca.uab.cat/en/projects/estructuras-y-desigualdades-geometricas-universales-2">Universal Geometric Structures and Inequalities</a>.

 In 2025, I obtained my PhD under the co-supervision of <a href="https://mat.uab.cat/~fbalacheff/"> Florent Balacheff</a> at Universitat Autònoma de Barcelona and <a href="https://math.uni.lu/parlier/"> Hugo Parlier</a> at the University of Luxembourg.